melroy89/xfcevdi/README.md

 - By using the [X2Go protocol](https://wiki.x2go.org/) it's easy to connect/share sessions between the client and the server.
 Which allows remote working or any other task you might want do remotely in a windowing system.

-- The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (bullseye) operating system, together with XFCE4 desktop environment.
+- The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (Bookworm) operating system, together with XFCE4 desktop environment.
 The required X2Goserver/X2Gosession are already pre-installed.

-- In fact, this Docker image has alot of packages pre-installed you probably want anyway, including but not limited to: `Firefox`, `LibreOffice`, `gnome-calculator`, `archiver`, `file manager`, `text editor`, `image viewer`, `htop`, `clipboard manager` and much more.
+- In fact, this Docker image has a lot of packages pre-installed you probably want anyway, including but not limited to: `Firefox`, `LibreOffice`, `qalculate`, `archiver`, `file manager`, `text editor`, `image viewer`, `htop`, `clipboard manager` and much more.

 - Last but not least, the image is preconfigured with a nice dark-theme (Breeze-Dark), window theme (Mint-Y-Dark) as well as a nice looking icon set (Mint-Y-Dark-Aqua) and uses Ubuntu fonts by default.
 See below an preview: